 - Most expensive neighborhoods in Austin for renters include Downtown Austin, Old West Austin, and Zilker where rents go as high as $6,250 per month.

 Historic Price Changes & Housing Affordability

 Analyzing historic price changes and housing affordability can help real estate investors narrow down which markets to purchase rental property in.
 Reviewing past price changes may indicate future property appreciation, while how affordable homes are to purchase in an area can be an indicator of how many people will buy rather than rent, or vice versa.

-Each quarter the FHA releases up-to-date data on the change in home prices for all markets across the U.S. The most recent FHA 2019 Q3 House Price Index report for the Austin-Round Rock-Georgetown MSA shows:
+Each month Freddie Mac releases up-to-date data on the change in home prices for all markets across the U.S. The most recent Home Price Index report from Freddie Mac (FMHPI) for the Austin-Round Rock, TX MSA shows:

 The HAI (housing affordability index) of a market compares median family income to the median price of an existing single-family home.
 The higher a market’s affordability index is above 100, the more affordable single-family homes are to purchase.
 However, the HAI doesn’t consider factors such as lifestyle preference or the actual supply of a median priced home.

 The National Association of Realtors (NAR) publishes a HAI report for all markets in the U.S. Investors should note that when ranking the affordability of each housing market, the NAR assumes the home purchase will be made using a conventional mortgage with a 20% down payment.

 Based on the NAR’s latest report, the HAI for the Austin-Round Rock MSA was 152.6 in 2018, the most recent year available.
 This means that families have a little more than 1.5X the median income needed to purchase a median priced, single-family resale home in the Austin metro area.